SrivastavaLab-ICL/PPMS/README.md

 ![plot](./readme_figure/console.png)

-**Step 4: Run PEMS**
+**Step 4: Run PPMS**

-Now you can run PEMS using the PEMS interface for single sample run, multi-sample run, differential expression analysis and power estimation.
+Now you can run PPMS using the PPMS interface for single sample run, multi-sample run, differential expression analysis and power estimation.

-# How to run PEMS with R command line:
+# How to run PPMS with R command line:

 **Step 1: Download app folder of the version you want**

-PEMS app have one version for MacOS system and one version for linux system.
+PPMS app have one version for MacOS system and one version for linux system.

 **Step 2: Download required packages**

-**To run PEMS, you need:**
+**To run PPMS, you need:**

 python3